Kaká: Personal life

-Kaká married his childhood sweetheart Caroline Celico on 23 December 2005 at a Rebirth in Christ church in São Paulo.
+Kaká married his childhood sweetheart Caroline Celico on 23 December 2005 at a Igreja Renascer em Cristo in São Paulo.
 The couple have two children, a son and a daughter.
 In 2015, Kaká and Celico announced their divorce via social media.

+Kaká married Carolina Dias on 30 November 2019, and the couple has two daughters.

+In 2024, rumors about the reasons behind his divorce from Caroline Celico began to emerge, alleging that Celico divorced Kaká because he was supposedly "too perfect".
+That's because, on 13 April 2024, Celico gave an interview to British newspaper The Sun about the divorce, with the newspaper subtitling one of the pictures as: "Caroline said she split from Kaká because he was ‘too perfect’", and the phrase "Kaká was too perfect" became viral.
+However, Celico has always and repeatedly denied saying that phrase.

 Kaká gained Italian citizenship on 12 February 2007.
 He featured in many Adidas advertisements.
 He also has a modeling contract with Armani, which prevented him from appearing in a photo collection of Milan players that was published by Armani's rival, Dolce & Gabbana, in 2007.

 Kaká featured on the cover of the Italian edition of EA Sports' FIFA video game FIFA 07, alongside teammate and global star Ronaldinho; he also featured on the covers of regional editions of FIFA 11, FIFA 12, and FIFA 16.
 He was one of the Ultimate Team Icons in FIFA 20.

 Kaká (second from right) at Milan with Ronaldinho and David Beckham to his right in 2009.
 The three players have a large fan base on social media.

 Kaká named Raí, the former Brazilian national team and São Paulo FC captain, as his footballing role model.
 He is best friends with former professional footballer Marcelo Saragosa, as they served as the best man at each other's weddings.
 He is also close friends with Colombian striker Radamel Falcao.

 In April 2012, Kaká became the first sportsperson to amass ten million followers on Twitter.
 In March 2015, Kaká had the fifth-highest social media following among athletes, with 33 million Facebook fans, behind Cristiano Ronaldo, Lionel Messi, David Beckham, and Neymar.